Abhishek-Adari/Computer-Vision-Projects/Week1_Report.md

 Coming into this training, I had zero background in using the terminal or command line.
 It felt completely foreign at first, and I ended up spending my entire weekend just getting comfortable with basic commands.
 Eventually, through repetition and trial-and-error, it started to make sense.

 Learning Python from the ground up
 I had minimal prior exposure to Python, so I had to start from the basics — variables, syntax, and control structures — and then quickly move into applying libraries like csv and random.
 It was challenging but also rewarding to go from knowing almost nothing to building functional scripts in just a few days.
+Then worked on pandas library for a data frame and use matplotlib to plot a scatterplot.
+Also found the correlation through pandas.
+![alt text][def10]
+![alt text][def11]

 Visualizing GitHub and how version control works
 Git and GitHub were hard to grasp conceptually at first — the idea of staging, committing, branching, and merging felt abstract.
 What really helped was experimenting hands-on and also using ChatGPT to explain the ideas in simpler terms and walk me through the steps.

-#THE PYTHON FILE IS IN THE REPO IN GITHUB under Hello.py
+#THE PYTHON FILES IS IN THE REPO IN GITHUB under Hello.py and tr.py

+[def2]: image-2.png
+[def3]: image-3.png
+[def4]: image-7.png

+[def5]: image-5.png
+[def6]: image-4.png
+[def7]: image-6.png
+[def8]: image-8.png
+[def9]: image-9.png
+[def10]: image-10.png
+[def11]: image-11.png
+[def12]: image-12.png
+[def13]: image-13.png